eea/eea.docker.taskman/README.md

 Get existing files from production.

-1. Start **rsync client** on host where do you want to migrate eggrepo data.
+1. Start **rsync client** on host where do you want to migrate data.

   ```
     $ docker-compose up data